ebalogun01/EV-EcoSim/README.md

   Then run `app.py`.
 This will run the simulation and generate the results in the `results` folder under the `analysis` directory.
 To perform post-simulation cost analysis, navigate to the `analysis` folder and run `load_post_opt_costs.py`.
 This will generate the cost analysis plots and tables in the `analysis` folder.

-For online MPC battery test case:
+For online MPC battery test case (Requires GridLAB-D install):
 * Navigate to `test_cases/battery/feeder_population` and run `feeder_population_collocated.py` for collocated (DEFAULT) case or `feeder_population_centralized.py`.
 This uses the
   `test_cases/battery/feeder_population/config.txt` settings to prepare the power system and populate the secondary distribution network with time-varying base loads, EV charging stations, Distributed Energy Resources (DERs - Solar, Storage), and required transformers.